 Subsequent to the Offering, the Company intends to make regular quarterly distributions to the holders of its Common Stock.
-The Company intends to cause the Operating Partnership initially to distribute annually approximately 93.9% of estimated Cash Available for Distribution (or "CAD"), assuming lease renewals at weighted average historical rates for the period from January 1, 1994 through September 30, 1997, for leases expiring during the 12-month period ending December 31, 1998 (96.3% if the Pending Acquisition is not completed).
-Assuming no lease renewals during such 12-month period, the Company estimates such distributions to be approximately 101.0% of estimated Cash Available for Distribution (102.3% if the Pending Acquisition is not completed).
-The initial distribution, covering a partial quarter commencing on the date of the closing of the Offering and ending on December 31, 1997, is expected to be approximately \$0.134 per share, which represents a pro rata distribution based on a full quarterly distribution of \$0.3425 per share and an annual distribution of \$1.37per share (or an annual distribution rate of 6.52% based on the Offering price of \$21 per share, none of which is expected to be a return of capital for tax purposes for the period from the completion of the Offering through December 31, 1997).
+The Company intends to cause the Operating Partnership initially to distribute annually approximately 101.6% of estimated Cash Available for Distribution (or "CAD"), assuming that the Company does not renew leases expiring during the 12-month period ending December 31, 1998 (102.9% if the Pending Acquisition is not completed).
+The initial distribution, covering a partial quarter commencing on the date of the closing of the Offering and ending on December 31, 1997, is expected to be approximately \$0.134 per share, which represents a pro rata distribution based on a full quarterly distribution of \$0.3425 per share and an annual distribution of \$1.37 per share (or an annual distribution rate of 6.52% based on the Offering price of \$21 per share, none of which is expected to be a return of capital for tax purposes for the period from the completion of the Offering through December 31, 1997).
 The Company expects that approximately 19% of the estimated cash distributions for the 12 months ending December 31, 1998 will be a return of capital for tax purposes.
 The Company does not intend to reduce the expected distribution per share if the Underwriters' over-allotment option is exercised.
 The following discussion and the information set forth in the table and footnotes below should be read in connection with the financial statements and notes thereto, the pro forma financial information and notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources" included elsewhere in this Prospectus.

-The Company's estimate of Cash Available for Distribution after the Offering is based upon pro forma Funds from Operations for the nine months ended September 30, 1997, with certain adjustments based on the items described below.
-To estimate Cash Available for Distribution for the 12 months ended December 31, 1998, pro forma Funds from Operations for the nine months ended September 30, 1997 was adjusted (a) to annualize such nine-month figures to reflect 12 months of operations, (b) without giving effect to any changes in working capital resulting from changes in current assets and current liabilities (which changes are not anticipated to be material) or the amount of cash estimated to be used for (i) investing activities for development, acquisition and other activities (other than a reserve for recurring building improvements and tenant improvements and leasing commissions for renewing space) and (ii) financing activities, (c) for certain known events and/or contractual commitments that either occurred subsequent to September 30, 1997 or during the 12 months ended September 30, 1997 but were not effective for the full 12 months and (d) for certain non-GAAP adjustments consisting of (i) revising historical rent estimates from a GAAP basis to amounts currently being paid or due from tenants and (ii) an estimate of amounts anticipated for recurring tenant improvements, leasing commissions and building improvements.
+The Company's estimate of Cash Available for Distribution after the Offering is based upon pro forma Funds from Operations for the twelve months ended September 30, 1997, with certain adjustments based on the items described below.
+To estimate Cash Available for Distribution for the 12 months ended December 31, 1998, pro forma Funds from Operations for the twelve months ended September 30, 1997 was adjusted (a) without giving effect to any changes in working capital resulting from changes in current assets and current liabilities (which changes are not anticipated to be material) or the amount of cash estimated to be used for (i) investing activities for development, acquisition and other activities (other than a reserve for recurring building improvements and tenant improvements and leasing commissions for renewing space) and (ii) financing activities, (b) for certain known events and/or contractual commitments that either occurred subsequent to September 30, 1997 or during the 12 months ended September 30, 1997 but were not effective for the full 12 months and (c) for certain non-GAAP adjustments consisting of (i) revising historical rent estimates from a GAAP basis to amounts currently being paid or due from tenants and (ii) an estimate of amounts anticipated for recurring tenant improvements, leasing commissions and building improvements.
 The estimate of Cash Available for Distribution is being made solely for the purpose of setting the initial distribution and is not intended to be a projection or forecast of the Company's results of operations or its liquidity, nor is the methodology upon which such adjustments were made necessarily intended to be a basis for determining future distributions.
 Future distributions by the Company will be at the discretion of the Board of Directors.
 There can be no assurance that any distributions will be made or that the estimated level of distributions will be maintained by the Company.